Company Detail

 How to apply

-If this job sounds like the right fit for you, click on the Apply button on the MacIntyre website, complete some brief details and upload your CV.Alternatively if you would prefer to complete a manual application form, you can either download one from the attachments on our website advert or phone us onand we will send an application form to you.Please note: we reserve the right to close this advert early if we have received a sufficient number of applications, so don't delay, apply today.
+If this job sounds like the right fit for you, click on the Apply button on the MacIntyre website, complete some brief details and upload your CV.We will get back to you whether or not you have been shortlisted successfully.We reserve the right to close the advert, early so don't delay in applying

 Safer Recruitment and Diversity statementMacIntyre safeguards and promotes the welfare of the children, young people and adults we support.
 Therefore we work with successful candidates to complete appropriate checks prior to joining.MacIntyre is committed to promoting equality, encouraging diversity and embracing inclusion among our workforce.
 We want our workforce to be truly representative of all sections of society and the people we support.
 As part of this commitment, our accessibility toolbar allows you a number of options: read adverts in another language (including Welsh for our Services located in Wales), change the font to Open Dyslexia, change the colours, and many others.
 Just click the button marked “Accessibility” at the top of the screen.
 Read Less